How to optimise your cv main

 Use an accepted format

-Remember to ensure your CV is in an accepted format as an alternative style might not contain the content that the algorithms recognise, meaning your application could fail to make the shortlist.
+Remember to ensure your CV is in an accepted format such as a .doc or .pdf as an alternative style might not contain the content that the algorithms recognise, meaning your application could miss making it to the shortlist.

 Avoid generic statements

-An ATS searches for tangible results and penalises vague descriptions.
+Whether a person or an algorithm is scanning the document, tangible results is what is being searched for, and vague descriptions can be penalised.
 Commonly used terms such as “team player” and “innovative” may describe you well from a professional point of view, but do not provide much concrete information.
-So, replace such overused clichés with evidence of your achievements.
+So, don’t use these clichés without any evidence of your achievements in this area.

-Under the ‘work experience’ section of your CV, highlight the five best and relevant responsibilities and successes for each job.
-Describe these activities concretely, so that it becomes clear to recruiters and hiring managers – and an ATS – that you possess the required expertise.
-Once again, finding and using synonyms for your responsibilities and successes can increase your algorithm value.
+Under the ‘work experience’ section of your CV, highlight the five best, relevant responsibilities and successes you achieved for each role you held.
+Describe these activities concretely, so that it becomes clear to recruiters and hiring managers – and an ATS – that you have the required expertise.

 Recruitment will always remain a people business.
-At its heart are trusted relationships, which means that the value of the human touch can’t be overestimated.
+At its heart are career partnerships, which means that the value of the human touch can’t be overestimated.
 But at the same time, technological advancements such as smart algorithms, are improving certain elements of the process.
-Recruitment is evolving, and with these tips, you’ll be able to evolve with it.
+The process of hiring and attracting talent is an evolving one, however these tips will help you evolve with it.